intel/ccloudvm/README.md

-# ciao-down
+# Configurable Cloud VM (ccloudvm)

 ## Introduction

-ciao-down is a small utility that simplifies the task of creating, managing and connecting to virtual machines.
+ccloudvm is a small utility that simplifies the task of creating, managing and connecting to virtual machines.
 All you need to have installed on your machine is: